 Shake the Rug Outdoors

-Take the bathroom rug outside before doing anything else, and give it a good shake to get rid of any debris, trash, hair, and sand trapped in the fibers.
+Take the bathroom rug outside before doing anything else, and give it a good shake to eliminate any debris, trash, hair, and sand trapped in the fibers.
 It is worth doing this at least one time a week between cleaning.

 Examine the Back of the Rug